Atomic spies: Importance

 The Soviet nuclear program would have eventually been able to develop a nuclear weapon without the aid of espionage.
 It did not develop a basic understanding of the usefulness of an atomic weapon, the sheer resources required, and the talent until much later.
 Espionage helped the Soviet scientists identify which methods worked and prevented their wasting valuable resources on techniques which the development of the American bomb had proven ineffective.
-The speed at which the Soviet nuclear program achieved a working bomb, with so few resources, depended on the amount of information acquired through espionage.
+The speed at which the Soviet nuclear program achieved a working bomb, with so few resources, depended on the information acquired through espionage.
 During the Cold War trials, the United States emphasized the significance of that espionage.
+The activities of atomic spies underscored the intense competition between the United States and the Soviet Union for nuclear supremacy during the Cold War.
+Their actions had profound implications for international security and contributed to the escalation of tensions between the two superpowers.
+The revelations of atomic espionage also led to increased efforts to enhance counterintelligence measures and prevents further breaches of national security.